privacy-scaling-explorations/zkevm-specs/specs/mpt/extension-node.md

 however, sometimes extension node can be replaced by a shorter extension node (in terms of nibbles), this is still to be implemented.

-#### Extension node row S and C key RLC mult are the same

-Same as above but for the multiplier that is to be used for the first nibble of the extension node.

 #### Long even sel1 extension node key RLC

 We check the extension node intermediate RLC for the case when we have